 Sonnet 20

-Sonnet 20: A Woman’s Face with Nature’s Own Hand Painted by William Shakespeare A woman’s face with nature’s own hand painted Hast thou, the master-mistress of my passion; A woman’s gentle heart, but not acquainted With shifting change as is…
+Sonnet 20: A Masterpiece of Unconventional Beauty by William Shakespeare A woman’s face, with nature’s own hand painted, Hast thou, the master-mistress of my love, A woman’s gentle heart, but not acquainted, With shifting change as is false woman’s fashion.…

 Amoretti XXX: My Love is Like to Ice, And I To Fire

-Amoretti XXX: My Love is Like to Ice, And I To Fire by Edmund Spenser My Love is like to ice, and I to fire: How comes it then that this her cold so great Is not dissolved through my…
+My love is like to ice, and I to fire: How comes it then that this her cold so great Is not dissolved through my so hot desire, But harder grows the more I her entreat?
+Or how comes it…

 Amoretti LXXV: One Day I Wrote her Name

-Amoretti LXXV: One Day I Wrote her Name by Edmund Spenser One day I wrote her name upon the strand, But came the waves and washed it away: Again I wrote it with a second hand, But came the tide,…
+One day I wrote her name upon the strand, But came the waves and washed it away: Again I wrote it with a second hand, But came the tide, and made my pains his prey.
+“Vain man,” said she, “that…

 Sonnet 98

-Sonnet 98: From You Have I Been Absent in The Spring by William Shakespeare From you have I been absent in the spring, When proud-pied April, dressed in all his trim, Hath put a spirit of youth in everything, That…
+From you have I been absent in the spring, When proud-pied April, dressed in all his trim, Hath put a spirit of youth in every thing, That heavy Saturn laughed and leaped with him.
+Yet nor the lays of birds,…

 Sonnet 116

-Sonnet 116: Let Me Not to The Marriage of True Minds by William Shakespeare Let me not to the marriage of true minds Admit impediments.
-Love is not love Which alters when it alteration finds, Or bends with the remover…
+Let me not to the marriage of true minds Admit impediments.
+Love is not love Which alters when it alteration finds, Or bends with the remover to remove.
+O no, it is an ever-fixed mark That looks on tempests and…

 Sonnet 147